ForNeVeR/Hammerfest/README.md

 Implementation Status
 ---------------------

-Wew are on the stage when the game is able to show the login screen.
+We are on the stage when the game is able to show the login screen.

 Overall, we are still more at the exploration stage; scope of work is to be determined.